zabbix/zabbix/templates/media/telegram/README.md

 2\.
 Set up personal or group notifications:

 2\.1 Personal notifications:

-2\.1\.1 Obtain the chat ID of the user the bot should send messages to.
+2\.1\.1 Retrieve the chat ID of the user the bot should send messages to.
 The user should send `/getid` to `@myidbot` in the Telegram messenger.

 [![](images/thumb.2.png?raw=true)](images/2.png)